 The 2013 Enemy Within expansion adds giant MEC armor, which turns its users into walking tanks with built in flamethrowers, power fists and grenade launchers; on the downside, it can only be used by special cyborg troopers who must have all four limbs amputated before they can use the armor.

-In XCOM: Enemy Within there is an enemy unit called a Mechtoid, which is a Sectoid (little alien guy) in a large mechanized suit.
+In XCOM: Enemy Within there is an enemy unit called a Mechtoid, which is a Sectoid (one of The Greys) in a large mechanized suit.

 Most of the units from Tiberian Sun and Tiberium Wars, particularly the GDI Commando and Zone Trooper units from Tiberium Wars.